sashamarfuttech/super-note-api/README.md

 The application layer implements the SuperNote application use cases using Commands and Queries.
 It also implements event handlers for domain events.

+In addition, the application layer is where **abstractions** for caching, messaging, authentication, email notifications, and so on are placed.

 **SuperNote.Infrastructure**

 Currently, the infrastructure layer contains a single project, which is DataAccess.
 This project implements repositories, migrations, and other things related to data access.

+In addition, the infrastructure layer must implement the caching, messaging, authentication, email notification abstractions that are defined in the application layer.

 **SuperNote.WebApi (Presentation)**